Wemino/VorpalFix/README.md

 - Fixed menu texture bleeding, corrected the back button animation that played faster at higher resolutions, and resolved other minor menu UI issues.

 - Fixed typos in script files affecting texture and sound paths to prevent missing assets.

-- Fixed menu-related issues when playing on Linux via Proton.

 - Corrected display scaling on high‑DPI monitors.